visitscotland/digital-documents/DIGITAL-PARTNER-STANDARDS.md

 The VisitScotland Digital Analytics team will manage the setup of any Analytics infrastructure, with the assistance of any Digital Partner when appropriate.
 As stated above, discussions with the Analytics team should be had early in any Discovery phase and before development starts.
 These discussions are likely to centre around:

-- Creation of a Google Analytics account/property/views to ensure accurate and relevant reporting of the asset.
-This will include standard analytics metrics (pageviews, sessions, bounce rate, etc) as well as specific events tracking, goals and KPIs for the asset.
+- Creation of a Google Analytics (GA) account/property to enable engagement focused reporting of the asset, based on a subset of our total traffic (users who have consented to cookies).
+This will include standard GA metrics (engaged sessions, engagement rate, average session duration, etc) as well as custom events tracking and KPIs for the asset.

+-	Creation of a Matomo measurable to capture overall traffic to the asset.
+This will focus on high-level, cookie-less metrics, including visits and page views, providing a comprehensive view of total activity.

-- Site search tracking and reporting within Google Analytics.
+- Site search tracking and reporting within Google Analytics and Matomo.

 - SEO reporting in Google Analytics.

 - Custom channel grouping based on specific asset needs.

-Note, that website reporting is subject to **opt-in consent** for all non-essential/non-strictly necessary cookies.
+Note, that website reporting in Google Analytics is subject to **opt-in consent** for analytical cookies.
 See GDPR compliance in the use of cookies and similar technologies for further information.

 ### GPDR compliance in the use of cookies and similar technologies

-To comply with current GDPR legislation, all VisitScotland digital assets (websites and mobile apps) must **obtain consent before collecting any user data, personal or otherwise**.
+To comply with current GDPR legislation, all VisitScotland digital assets (websites and mobile apps) must **obtain consent before collecting any user data, personal or otherwise via cookie-dependent technologies**.
 This requires the implementation of opt-in consent for cookies and similar technologies (e.g. google analytics, Facebook pixel, YouTube embedded videos, etc).

-All but essential or strictly necessary cookies will require opt-in consent to fire/deploy on a user’s browser.
+All non-essential cookies will only be deployed once users have provided consent for the relevant cookie category (e.g. analytics, marketing, functional), or have chosen to accept all cookies.
 As a result, Digital Partners must consider the impact of intended / required functionality if consent for the relevant cookies is not given and mitigate such impacts to the satisfaction of VisitScotland.

 To comply with GDPR legislation in the use of cookies, assets must include the following elements:

-- Cookie banner: with clear and easy to understand information, the option to accept/manage cookie settings and a link to a detailed cookie policy page where users can access more information about the types of cookies used on the site (including cookie provider, name, purpose, category and lifespan).
+- Cookie banner: with clear and easy to understand information, the option to accept/reject/manage cookie settings and a link to a detailed cookie policy page where users can access more information about the types of cookies used on the site (including cookie provider, name, purpose, category and lifespan).

 - Cookie preference centre: where users can select/view/manage their cookie preferences.
 This must be easily accessible on an asset at any point during the user journey. e.g. through a link on the footer of a web page.